 Conversely, founders who work closely with a handful of carefully chosen design partners that other companies view as “leading lights” end up gaining a significant advantage as they perfect the functionality that the majority will ultimately adopt — all while hitting their early, modest revenue goals for the business.
 The polished user experience and “halo” that comes from working with known forward thinkers in the industry, combined with a battle-tested selling process is what enables a business to achieve product-market fit and move on to the hyper-growth phase.

-At the risk of oversimplification, we segmented the market for all companies into three broad categories: Champions, challengers, and startups.
+At the risk of oversimplification, we segmented the market for all companies into three broad categories: Leaders, Challengers, and Startups.

 Inertia keeps them from embracing a rapid change mindset and employees are often rewarded for keeping the ship running on time, not for taking risks.
 Pushing an idea that tries something aggressive only to have it fail is usually the clearest path to being asked to move on.